awsdocs/amazon-workspaces-administration-guide/doc_source/launch-workspace-microsoft-ad.md

 **Note**
 Passwords are case\-sensitive and must be between 8 and 64 characters in length, inclusive\.
 Passwords must contain at least one character from three of the following categories: lowercase letters \(a\-z\), uppercase letters \(A\-Z\), numbers \(0\-9\), and \~\!@\#$%^&\*\_\-\+=`\|\\\(\)\{\}\[\]:;"'<>,\.?/\.

-1. When prompted, download one of the client applications or launch Web Access\.
+1. When prompted, download one of the client applications or, for Windows WorkSpaces, launch Web Access\.
+**Note**
+You cannot use a web browser to connect to Amazon Linux WorkSpaces\.

    If you aren't prompted and you haven't installed a client application already, open [http://clients\.amazonworkspaces\.com/](http://clients.amazonworkspaces.com/) and follow the directions\.

 1. Start the client, enter the registration code from the invitation email, and choose **Register**\.

-1. When prompted to sign in, type the username and password for the user, and then choose **Sign In**\.
+1. When prompted to sign in, type the user name and password for the user, and then choose **Sign In**\.

 1. \(Optional\) When prompted to save your credentials, choose **Yes**\.